Daniel-J-S/seir-flex-426/src/course-materials/backend-fundamentals/week-8/day-3/lecture-materials/intro-to-mongoose-referenced-relationships.md

 - Let's ponder what it's going to take to implement this user story:
 	- In **movies/show.ejs**, iterate over the movie's cast and use EJS to render them.
 	- Hold it!
-Because we are using referencing, there are `ObjectId`s in a movie's `cast` array - not subdocs.
-Oh wait, this is what the magical `populate` method is for!
+Because we are using referencing, there are `ObjectId`s in a movie's `cast` array - not subdocs. <br>Oh wait, this is what the magical `populate` method is for!
-	- Using a form with a dropdown, we can send a request to associate a performer and movie.
-We will need the list of performers to build the dropdown, but only the performers not already in the cast!
+	- Using a form with a dropdown, we can send a request to associate a performer and movie. <br>We will need the list of performers to build the dropdown, but only the performers not already in the cast!

 - Let's get started!